HEM: a margin-based loss for visual categorisation tasks: Analysis and Motivation

+CE loss continuing to update the weights even when the correct classification has been learnt successfully, could cause weights to be over-written.
+This behaviour may underlie some of the issues when CE loss is used for continual learning and learning with imbalanced training data.
+For good performance in these tasks it is necessary to maintain weights that represent classes learnt earlier or that have few training samples.
+Even after the classifier has achieved perfect performance, CE loss will update the weights which may cause further forgetting of the previously learnt classes or the minority classes.
+This intuition is consistent with the observation that models learn fewer features relevant to the minority classes than the majority classes \citep{Dablain_etal24}.

+Another issue with CE loss is that it can be lowered by reducing the logit for an already clearly rejected class without increasing the difference to the closest competitor class.
+As a result, CE loss can behave quite counter-intuitively: decreasing even though the prediction is becoming poorer (\cref{tab-compare_losses}, second to third rows).
+Most concerningly, CE loss can even be lower for incorrect classification (\cref{tab-compare_losses}, penultimate row), than for correct classification.

-The remaining columns of \cref{tab-compare_losses} show that LogitNorm (LN), and multi-class margin (MM), both described in \cref{sec-loss_functions}, and the proposed loss, high error margin (HEM) that will be described in \cref{sec-HEM}, do not suffer from either of these issues.
-These losses produces a loss of zero for samples where the output of the neuron representing the true class is sufficiently larger than the outputs of other neurons (top rows) and non-zero losses only for predictions that are worse at distinguishing the true class from the alternatives (bottom rows).
+LogitNorm (LN), multi-class margin (MM) and the proposed high error margin (HEM) losses, do not suffer from these issues.
+These losses produce a loss of zero for samples where the output of the neuron representing the true class is sufficiently larger than the outputs of other neurons (\cref{tab-compare_losses} top rows) and non-zero losses only for predictions that are worse at distinguishing the true class from the alternatives (\cref{tab-compare_losses} bottom rows).
 In the case of MM and HEM, this is due to these losses using a margin.
-In the case of LN loss this behaviour is due to it behaving like a margin loss (\cref{sec-LNloss}).
+In the case of LN loss this is due to it behaving like a margin loss (\cref{sec-LNloss}).

-Another issue with CE loss continuing to update the weights even when the task has been learnt successfully, is that this will cause weights to be over-written.
-We hypothesised that this might be one reason why learning with imbalanced training data is difficult: even once the classifier has learnt to correctly classify samples from the majority class, each presentation of such samples in future training epochs will result in weight changes that will make the model better able to map inputs to the class labels of the majority classes, but reduce the capacity of the model to represent mappings from minority samples to their class labels.
-This is consistent with findings that models learn fewer features relevant to the minority classes than the majority classes \citep{Dablain_etal24}.

-The over-writing of weights is also an issue in continual learning.
-Even when classes in later learning episodes have been adequately learnt, CE loss will continue to update the weights, causing further forgetting of the tasks that were learnt earlier.
-In contrast, a margin-based loss will stop updating the weights once the model has learnt the new task, preserving more of the previously learnt information.